The following four program elements are required and form a part of the Articling Program:

 - Applying your knowledge

-*Claim 6 PD hours appropriately under 'Declarations' within your 'PD Report' behind the member log-in.
+*Claim 8 PD hours appropriately under 'Declarations' within your 'PD Report' behind the BCIA log-in.

-The webinar, developed by Angela Westmacott, QC is available under 'Member Resources behind the member log-in) This course is non mandatory for the remainder of the membership to use as professional development.
+3. Professional Negligence and Regulatory Offences is an online webinar.
+The webinar, developed by Angela Westmacott, QC is available under 'Registrant Resources' (behind the BCIA log-in) This course is non mandatory for others to use as professional development.

 *Claim 1.5 PD hours appropriately under 'Declarations' in your 'PD Report' behind the member log-in.